cat-zeppelin/nodots/README.md

 - dubious subjective aesthetic feeling while writing code in R
 - exteding `is_infinite` and `is_finite` functions to data frames

+Although it is almost impossible to get rid of all names with dots in R the mission of this package is to minimize seeing dotted names in your R code.

 ## Installation

 The package can be installed via `devtools`